-Properties that do not generate any income is a liability.
+Properties that do not generate any income are a liability.

 Look at your portfolio carefully.

-Do you have properties that you could not rent out or the rental is not sufficient to pay your monthly loan?
+Do you have properties you could not rent out, or is the rental not sufficient to pay your monthly loan?

 These properties are not generating a positive cash flow.